Cheryl Eschbach

 Email:

-Dr. Cheryl Eschbach is currently Director of Michigan State University Extension's Health and Nutrition Institute.
-In leadership since 2018, she directs teams and resources for community-based health, food safety, and nutrition education programming.
-She oversees annual budgets, staffing plans, performance management, strategic planning, partnerships, research projects, and content development.
+Dr. Cheryl Eschbach is Director of Michigan State University Extension's Health and Nutrition Institute.
+She started her career with MSU Extension in 2008 as an Educator and Specialist, and has served in leadership since 2018.
+Cheryl directs teams and resources for community-based health, food safety, and nutrition education programming.
+She oversees budgets, staffing plans, performance management, strategic planning, partnerships, research projects, and content development.

 In 2024, Cheryl published a book with MSU Press, titled, Health Extension: Community-Based Healthcare and the Future of Cooperative Extension.”
 This edited volume with 20 contributors explores innovation in Extension health programs, engaged scholarship promoting research-based information in communities, and the evaluation and documentation of community programs and their impacts.
-In 2017, with colleagues, Cheryl published an innovation report in Academic Medicine proposing how the national Cooperative Extension system can serve as a Model of Health Extension to be implemented within land-grant institutions and our nation's academic health centers and community-based medical schools.
-All her recent publications highlight strategies of the MSU Model of Health Extension.
+In 2017, with colleagues, Cheryl published an innovation report in Academic Medicine proposing how the national Cooperative Extension System can serve as a Model of Health Extension within land-grant institutions and our nation's academic health centers and community-based medical schools.

-Cheryl is P.I./PD of a grant (2023-2027) from the U.S. DHHS Administration for Community Living (ACL) that supports chronic disease self-management education and referrals from healthcare to community-based programs.
-Cheryl is P.I. of a grant from the USDA NIFA Rural Health and Safety Education (2024-2027) program focused on improving sleep and chronic pain management for older adults and those living with disabilities.
-She is P.I./Co-P.I. of multiple funding streams that support MSU Extension’s farm stress outreach and Michigan AgrAbility.
-She is Co-PI of the MSU Extension SNAP-Ed grant.
-Cheryl was formerly P.I./PD of the 2019-2022 SAMHSA-funded MiSUPER project.
-She also served as P.I./Co-P.I. of the Michigan Vaccine Project.
+Cheryl is P.I./PD of a grant (2023-2027) from Administration for Community Living (ACL) that supports chronic disease self-management education and referrals from healthcare to community-based programs.
+Cheryl is P.I./PD of a grant from USDA NIFA Rural Health and Safety Education (2024-2027) program focused on improving sleep and chronic pain management for older adults and people living with disabilities.
+She is P.I./Co-P.I. of funding that supports MSU Extension’s farm stress outreach and Michigan AgrAbility.
+She is also Co-PI of the MSU Extension SNAP-Ed implementation grant.

 Education